 Learn more about carbon intensity data.

 Greenhouse Gas Reporting.
 To track our progress toward our Clean Energy Commitment, we report our Scope 1 and Scope 2 carbon emissions.
-Scope 1 emissions include all direct emissions arising from the sources we own and control (e.g., emissions associated with fuel combustion in boilers, furnaces, and vehicles).
+Scope 1 emissions include all direct emissions arising from the sources we own and control (e.g., emissions associated with fuel combustion in boilers, furnaces and vehicles).
 These direct emissions result from activities that physically release greenhouse gases into the atmosphere.
-In 2022, our Scope 1 emissions were about 12.6 million metric tons.
+In 2022, our Scope 1 emissions increased slightly from the prior year and were about 12.7 million metric tons.

 Learn more about greenhouse gas emissions data.

-CDP Recognition.
-Through significant demonstrable action on climate-change risk, Pinnacle West is leading corporate environmental ambition, action and transparency worldwide.
-CDP collects and analyzes environmental data and benchmarks companies for investors to use in financial decisions.
-Our scope 1, 2 and some of scope 3 GHG emissions reported to CDP are third-party verified.
+CDP Reporting.
+APS voluntarily reports GHG and water information to CDP, a global nonprofit organization that collects and analyzes environmental data and benchmarks companies for investors to use in financial decisions.
+Our scope 1, 2 and some of scope 3 GHG emissions as well as water withdrawal and discharge data are reported to CDP and are third-party verified.

 Agency reporting.
 We submit a comprehensive annual report of our GHG emissions to the Environmental Protection Agency (EPA) as required by federal law.
 Additionally, we are required to report releases of chemicals listed in the federal Toxic Release Inventory (TRI) program to the EPA.
 Our reportable releases under the TRI program primarily include air emissions from power plants and coal ash disposal.
 Reports for Four Corners Power Plant and the Cholla Power Plant can be found on the EPA TRI web site.